For 23 years, Susan Boyle waited for fame to find her — and when it did, the impact was “like a giant demolition ball.”

 “Are you having a good time?”
 Vieira asked.

-“I’m having a wonderful time,” Boyle, wearing a simple purple dress, assured her interviewer.
-“I don’t want it to end.
+“I’m having a wonderful time,” Boyle, dressed in a simple purple dress, assured her interviewer.
+“I don't want it to end.
 It’s just incredible.
 It’s indescribable, really.”

-For more of Meredith Vieira’s interview with Susan Boyle, tune in to “America’s Got Talent” Wednesday, July 22 (9-10 p.m.
+Meredith Vieira’s full interview with Susan Boyle will air on TODAY Wednesday (7-9 a.m.
+ET) on NBC and as part of a special edition of “America’s Got Talent” Wednesday, July 22 (9-10 p.m.
 ET) on NBC.